dotnet/docs/docs/core/testing/unit-testing-mstest-writing-tests.md

 The [TestClass](<xref:Microsoft.VisualStudio.TestTools.UnitTesting.TestClassAttribute>) attribute marks a class that contains tests and, optionally, initialize or cleanup methods.

-This attribute can be extended to update or extend the behavior.
+This attribute can be extended to change or extend the default behavior.

 Example: